 Where to find Japan in Portland

 The majority of retailers with admirers in both Portland and Japan are producers of delicious food or outdoor gear.
 When it comes to the latter, Portland boasts outposts of two storied outdoor lifestyle brands founded by Japanese mountaineers.
 In addition to durable and chic clothing, Snow Peak offers camping and backpacking gear like tents and lightweight cookware.
 Montbell began making camping and hiking gear in 1975 to withstand Japan’s (and now Portland’s) rainy weather.
 In addition to waterproof tents, they offer a wide range of outdoor gear and clothing for both casual hikers and extreme alpinists.

 Two of Japan’s most popular restaurants opened their first American locations in Portland.
 Slurp some of the best Japanese ramen noodles available at the two local locations of Marukin Ramen.
 (The Tonkotsu Shoyu is not to be missed.)
 Meanwhile, Shigezo Izakaya serves up fresh sushi, ramen, yakitori and more in a Japanese-style pub in downtown.

 Shigezo’s two spin-off locations bring Japanese pub fare to another level.
 On Southeast Division, Yataimura Maru specializes in tapas-style drinking food, from gyoza to sushi to jellyfish ponzu.
 (Be sure to check out their generous happy hour.)
 Shigezo’s latest, Kichinto Izakaya, now open on North Russell, continues the pub food fusion with sushi, ramen and a lengthy sake list.
 In Beaverton, you’ll find authentic noodles and small plates from another Japanese hotspot, Kizuki Ramen and Izakaya.
 Their long list of ramen options features a diverse selection of chewy noodles and rich broths, making them a favorite among locals and critics.

 And there is more Japan on the way: Afuri, another storied Tokyo ramen shop, is looking to open a Portland location in late 2016.
 Toyoko Inn will bring an economic Japanese-style hotel — the company’s first on the West Coast — to downtown Portland in 2018.
-For a piece of Japanese design, authentic downtown bento restaurant Chef Naoko will soon receive a design overhaul courtesy of legendary Japanese architect Kengo Kuma, who designed the 2015–17 expansion of the Portland Japanese Garden and will design a stadium for the 2020 Tokyo Olympics.
+For a piece of Japanese design, downtown restaurant Shizuku received a design overhaul courtesy of legendary Japanese architect Kengo Kuma, who designed the 2015–17 expansion of the Portland Japanese Garden and will design a stadium for the 2020 Tokyo Olympics.